ionic-team/ionic-framework/docs/vue/testing.md

 If you need to add E2E tests that are only run on a specific version of the JS Framework, replicate the `VersionTest` component on each partial application.
 This ensures that tests for framework version X do not get run for framework version Y.

+### Testing Standalone Ionic Components

+Tests for standalone Ionic UI components should only be added under the `/standalone` route.
+This allows for an isolated environment where the lazy loaded `IonicModule` is not initialized.
+The standalone components use Stencil's custom element bundle instead of the lazy loaded bundle.
+If `IonicModule` is initialized then the Stencil components will fall back to using the lazy loaded implementation instead of the custom elements bundle implementation.

+When testing Ionic components, use the exported `componentOnReady` helper from `@ionic/core` instead of calling `el.componentOnReady()` directly.
+The helper works with both lazy-loaded and custom-element builds, making it more likely the component has finished rendering before making assertions against its rendered DOM or running accessibility tests.

 ## Adding New Test Apps

 As we add support for new versions of Vue, we will also need to update this directory to test against new applications.
 The following steps can serve as a guide for adding new apps: